By planning ahead, you are helping your family by not putting them in a position later that can become very emotional and painful for them.

 The personalized attention of Blizzard & Zimmerman Attorneys will assist you in crafting comprehensive estate plans based on your wishes and family situation.
 Contact our office today to schedule an appointment to discuss setting up your will, health care directives, and power of attorney.

 With the attorneys and staff at Blizzard & Zimmerman as your ally, you have the power to protect your family after your death.
+Contact us today for a consultation.

 We work directly with executors and administrators to ensure compliance with the Texas Estates Code.